kbridson/rails-demos-and-deets-2021-test/demo-uniqueness-validations.md

 In this demonstration, I will show how to XXX.
 We will continue to build upon the [QuizMe project](https://github.com/human-se/quiz-me-2020){:target="_blank"} from the previous demos.

+Furthermore, the `question` for each `McQuestion` object stored in the database should be unique (i.e., no duplicate questions).

 ## Creating Uniqueness Validations

 We can also add other types of validations.
 For example, it's probably not acceptable to have two questions with exactly the same `question` text in the database.
 To ensure that such duplicates will not be saved to the database, we add a `uniqueness` validation to the `question` attribute, as follows: